 If you don’t capture your audience’s attention fully within the first few minutes you will probably lose them before you get to make your key points.
 Once you have lost someone it is very difficult to re-engage them.
 This is why your first few minutes are so critical.

 In your career, the opportunity to speak publicly is a mark that you are trusted and that your ideas are valued.
-This is your chance to make your mark on the audience too, not just on the person that choose you to make the speech.
+This is your chance to make your mark on the audience too, not just on the person that chooses you to make the speech.

 In the first few minutes, they will decide if what you have to say is worth listening to.